machi1990/quarkus-graphback-mongo/README.md

 The idea is to leverage the Mongo client provided by the extension and use some of [Graphback capabilities](https://graphback.dev/docs/crud/overview) to expose a [GraphQL Crud API](https://graphqlcrud.org/).

+> NOTE: The app does not follow a normal Quarkus application and thus a normal [Quarkus application Lifecycle](https://quarkus.io/guides/lifecycle) is not respected meaning resources
+> like Mongo Connection may leak as they are not properly closed.

 ## Running